Charlo-tech/May-DSA-AH/4-May/4-May.md

 ## Answer
 For this challenge, the answer is 56 th floor.
-We use for loop in python to iterate through the up and down movements that bring us to the 56th floor after going up 349 times and down 293 times.
+We used for loop in python to iterate through the up and down movements that bring us to the 56th floor after going up 349 times and down 293 times.